List of Legends of Tomorrow characters: John Constantine

 John Constantine (portrayed by Matt Ryan; main: seasons 4–6; recurring: season 3) is a chain-smoking, enigmatic and irreverent former con man who is now a reluctant supernatural detective, and an associate of Oliver Queen's who helps the Legends in their fight against Mallus.
 Ryan reprises the role from Constantine and Arrow.
 Ryan was announced as being promoted to the main cast for the fourth season.
 Following the fight against Mallus, Constantine joins the Legends to hunt down the magical creatures they unwittingly released throughout history, eventually discovering an old nemesis, the demon Neron, as the mastermind of a plot to take over the world.
 Constantine finally defeats Neron by tricking the demon into breaking his word, forcing him out of Ray's body, and then killing him.

 In season five, Constantine works against an adult Astra Logue, the victim of a botched exorcism.
-He searches for the Loom of Fate, hoping to rewrite reality in order to give Astra and her mother, Natalie, happier lives.
+He searches for the Loom of Fate, hoping to rewrite reality to give Astra and her mother, Natalie, happier lives.
 Constantine also begins a relationship with Zari Tarazi.

-In season six, Constantine's magical abilities are sacrificed in order to stop Aleister Crowley.
+In season six, Constantine sacrifices his magic to stop Aleister Crowley.
 He searches for the Fountain of Imperium in hopes of regaining them, but to no avail.
 He comes across magical potions that temporarily grant him bizarre power, and becomes addicted to them despite the deadly effects on his health.
 Although Zari convinces Constantine to turn his life around, he is taken over by his "dark side" and works with Bishop to link with the Fountain.
 However, Bishop anticipates a betrayal from Constantine and poisons him, destroying the Fountain.
 He dies at Astra's and Zari's side, apologizing for his misdeeds.
 He is able to return from Hell, but remains damned.
 He parts ways with Zari and the Legends.

 In season seven, Constantine's key is used by the Legends to open a portal to a pocket dimension in Hell that contains a duplicate of his mansion.